 At its core, risk management is about identifying risks and guarding against them.
 It gives organizations a plan of action to determine which risks are worth taking and which aren’t, to assure better outcomes for their bottom lines.

-In this post we’ll outline the five steps of risk management, which you can use to protect your company against the uncertainties of doing business.
+This post will outline the five steps of risk management, which you can use to protect your company against the uncertainties of doing business.

 What Are the Five Steps in a Risk Management Process?